 Microbiome, Aging and Fitness

-In my last blog titled, Microbiome and Aging, I discussed an article reporting the shift of the gut microbiome that is associated with healthy aging.
+In one of my last posts titled, Microbiome and Aging, I discussed an article reporting the shift of the gut microbiome that is associated with healthy aging.
 The research team behind that study found that beginning in mid-to-late adulthood, the gut microbiome becomes increasingly unique to the individual with age, with a relative decrease in the abundance of certain bacterial taxa (mainly of the genus Bacterioides).
 They found that this uniqueness was positively associated with known microbial metabolic markers – primarily tryptophan and phenylalanine/tyrosine metabolites – previously implicated in immune regulation, inflammation, and longevity.

 This information drew my interest to another article on the role of diet and the gut microbiome in healthy aging.
 This study was done by a group of Danish investigators led by Josue Castro-Mejía.
 Healthy aging, and the crucial role of diet in this biological process have become topics with high relevance for individuals and society.
 According to an NIH report from 2011, the number of older adults over the age of 65 is estimated to increase by more than 50% worldwide over the next few decades, with potentially huge implications for the health and economy of affected individuals and society as a whole.1